 October: Cup North

 We saw the inaugural “Cup North,” a coffee birthday celebration for all espresso lovers in the north of England a little toward home.
-Put together by way of the neighborhood coffee network; it became a threat to the spotlight to shine on the culinary and espresso trends out of doors of London.
+Put together by way of the neighborhood coffee network; it became a threat to the spotlight to shine on the culinary and espresso trends out of the doors of London.
 While the focus became on coffee, the two-day occasion also promoted beer, sweets, and some thrilling “foodie” traits in and around Manchester.
 Let’s hope it continues for 2015.

 September: Coffee & Biofuels